ZacharyGeurts/AMOURANTHRTX/README.md

 Currently compiles and reaches render loop.
 Much more work needed yet.
 I work fast but slow.
-Rather than see something I would rather ensure the logging is ready for you, the developer.
+Rather than see something I would rather ensure the logging, tonemap, triple buffering, etc. is ready for you, the developer.

 AMOURANTH RTX © 2025 by Zachary Geurts gzac5314@gmail.com is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0)
 Unreal developers may consider some of this parody.